Tagalog profanity: Gago

 Gago is a descendant of the Spanish word gago, which means "stutterer", but means "stupid", "foolish" or "ignorant" in Tagalog.
 It is interchangeable with the related terms of native etymology: tanga, (b)ugok, botlog, (b)ulol and bobo.

-Slang terms derived from gago are kagaguhan ("a foolish action"), ogag (same meaning as gago), and nakakagago ("to be made to feel stupid").
+Slang terms derived from gago are kagaguhan ("a foolish action" [noun form]), ogag (same meaning as gago), and nakakagago ("to be made to feel stupid").

-Ulol, loko, and sira ulo can be used similarly, but they are not interchangeable; they also imply madness or mental retardation on top of stupidity.
+Ulol, loko, and sira ulo can be used similarly, but they are not interchangeable; they also imply madness or intellectual disability on top of stupidity.

 According to Article 27 ("On-Air Language") of the Association of Broadcasters of the Philippines's 2007 Broadcast Code of the Philippines, "Name-calling and personal insults are prohibited."
 While this code is strictly voluntary and only affects members of the organization, as the organization counts among its members widely syndicated channels such as ABS-CBN and TV5, penalties for breaking this rule affect a large number of broadcasters and media personalities: fines start at 15,000, and quickly escalate to 25,000 and a 90-day suspension.